 - In the increasingly common, extended virtual research environments used in today’s biopharma industry, the client company will want to quickly add new collaborators and CROs to provide specific skills and resources; and in such a way that the CROs can access only the data they need to see, while the parent company has secure access to the whole corpus of data in the appropriate format and with the right tools at hand.

 In all these cases, the required change (whether to workflow, data type or user definition and permissions) should occur in a matter of hours rather than weeks or months.
 Rather than hoping for increased priority in the pile of change orders submitted to IT, or waiting on an external vendor to take a look at the request, organizations need to be able to respond quickly to the changed circumstances so that productivity and efficiency are maintained.
-This requires a readily adaptable informatics infrastructure like Core’s that can be amended and extended through simple configuration changes rather than having to do custom coding.
+This requires a readily adaptable informatics infrastructure like Thermo Fisher™ Platform for Science™ software that can be amended and extended through simple configuration changes rather than having to do custom coding.

-The Core Platform for Science with its flexible, configurable technology and applications is addressing this constant need for change to a range of customers who are teaming with Core Informatics so that they can rapidly adapt in ways that will give them a competitive edge and help them deliver novel therapies faster.
+Platform for Science software with its flexible, configurable technology and applications is addressing this constant need for change to a range of customers, so that they can rapidly adapt in ways that will give them a competitive edge and help them deliver novel therapies faster.
 Learn how.

 [i] Michael H. Elliott, Atrium Research & Consulting LLC, European Pharmaceutical Review Informatics in-depth focus, 3 September 2015